JasonLiu134/project-recipes/README.md

 There are three columns in our dataset that have a non-trivial amount of missingness: `'description'`, `'rating'`, and `'review'`.
 A column that could potentially have data that is Not Missing at Random (NMAR) is the `'description'` column.

 The column that includes the description of recipes have a few values that are missing.
 The descriptions themselves are probably missing because the user who submitted the recipe did not include a description when posting their recipe on the website.
-The missingness of the description itself is a good indicator for why the description could be missing, as the user could have felt like their recipe is quite simple or popular and doesn't require a description, which results in there being no description.
+The missingness of the description itself is a good indicator for why the description could be missing, as the user who submitted the recipe could have felt like their recipe is quite simple or popular and doesn't require a description, which results in there being none.
 As such, I suspect that the `'description'` column is NMAR.

 ### Missingness Dependency